whynot-zyl/OPDF/README.md

 ## Introduction

 we propose a general **O**ver-**P**arameterization **D**istillation **F**ramework, namely **OPDF**, to improve the performance of knowledge distillation.
 Given the parameter matrices of a student model, we first over-parameterize them through MPO decomposition and then utilize high-order tensor alignment losses to ensure efficient information transfer.
+Orginal paper is **Over-parameterized Student Model via Tensor Decomposition Boosted Knowledge Distillation**.

 ![avatar](resources/main.png)